Abra-Sena/MyMemory/README.md

 ### Challenges encountered while building the app.
 - It was challenging to come up with a good app icon and UI because I do not have design experience.
 - Retrieve the coordinates, exact position of a cards to animate match found.
-- Track the time while game is on
+- Track the time while game is on.

 ### Extension ideas
 > - User authentication to allow them to have a list of all the custom games available